natronium/GatorArchipelago/README.md

 ## Creating your yaml
 We recommend starting with the basic yaml template provided with the [latest release](https://github.com/natronium/GatorArchipelago/releases/latest).
 If you would like to experiment with options not listed in the basic template provided here, you can check the [advanced yaml instructions](https://archipelago.gg/tutorial/Archipelago/advanced_settings/en) provided by Archipelago.

+### yaml Recommendations
+- If you are playing with other games, we recommend setting `start_with_freeplay: 'true'` if the other games have a lot of early things they can do and `start_with_freeplay: 'false'` if they are limited.
+Freeplay opens up a lot of places to check, which can be good and bad, depending on your play preference, your group, and your comfort with the game.
+- If you are playing solo, `start_with_freeplay: 'false'` can be a good way to figure out how to play since there's a limited number of places to check, but `start_with_freeplay: 'true'` will provide a more varied experience

 ### Lil Gator Game Specific Options
 - Start With Freeplay (If enabled, does the following)